mnybe1/FluxProcessingBB2/README.md

 rscript scripts/1.merging_met_filesBB2.Rmd
-NOTE: you will need to change the path in 'dir' at the start of the script to run locally
+NOTE: you will need to change the path in 'dir' at the start of the script to run locally Will also need to update the path to write the csv at the end of the script